-Cash and cash equivalents in the Statement of Financial Position comprise cash at banks and in hand, as well as short-term deposits with maturity of three months or less, and are measured at amortised cost.
-For the purposes of the Statement of Cash Flows, cash and cash equivalents are presented as defined above, net of any outstanding bank overdrafts, which are shown as such in the Statement of Financial Position.
+Cash and cash equivalents in the Statement of Financial Position comprise cash at banks, as well as short-term deposits with maturity of three months or less, and are measured at amortised cost.
+For the purpose of the Statement of Cash Flows, cash and cash equivalents are presented as defined above, net of any outstanding bank overdrafts, which are shown as such in the Statement of Financial Position.